diegolikescode/swe-challenge-jsonplaceholder/README.md

 pagination parameters.
 500 - Any other server error.

-## IN OTHER WORDS

-- I need to make an API that has 1 endpoint and the endpoint must respect the requirements defined in the **problem section**

 ## OBSERVATIONS

 - [this issue](https://github.com/typicode/jsonplaceholder/issues/65) showed me how to paginate the response